Thomas Jefferson Memorial. Photo: Courtesy of Washington Convention and Visitors Association.

 Founded in 1912 in New York City by Elwyn Seelye and Albert Stevenson, Elwyn E. Seelye and Company is the oldest of STV’s firms.
 Among the most preeminent engineering firms at the time, Seelye provided structural design services for many prominent New York architects and famous landmarks such as the Thomas Jefferson Memorial in Washington, D.C., the Coney Island Parachute Jump, N.Y., and NASA’s Vehicle Assembly Building at Kennedy Space Center, Fla.
 Elwyn Seelye wrote the Data Handbook for Civil Engineers, a classic textbook used for decades.
 The firm grew to include mechanical and electrical engineering services as it added partners, eventually becoming Seelye Stevenson Value & Knecht.

-Sanders & Thomas, a Pennsylvania partnership formed by Whitney Sanders and Ralph Thomas, was formed in 1945 with a staff of four.
+Sanders & Thomas, a Pennsylvania partnership formed by Whitney Sanders and Ralph Thomas, was established in 1945 with a staff of four.
 A merger in 1968 with Voss Engineering, an equipment manufacturer no longer associated with the firm, formed STV, Inc., the management holding company that evolved into STV Group, our company’s parent firm.

 Seelye Stevenson Value & Knecht was STV’s first major acquisition in 1972.
 Acquisition in 1983 of Lyon Associates enhanced STV’s international capabilities with offices in several key foreign cities.
 In 1994, formation of STV/Silver & Ziskind added specialized architectural expertise in criminal justice and health care facilities.
 In the final step of the evolution, Seelye Stevenson Value & Knecht, Sanders & Thomas and Lyon Associates became one operating company, New York-based STV Incorporated, in 1995.
 The international division was sold back to Lyon Associates founder, Frank Lyon in 1997.
 The seamless reorganization to STV Incorporated enabled us to use our personnel nationwide and provide a single identity to our clients.